marod424/cabo-san-matthew/content/posts/steamworld-dig.md

 <br>

 #### Music 8.2 / 10
-It's there and it works, but it doesn't bop or slap.
+It's there and it works, but it's not a bop and it doesn't slap.

 #### Art 8.3 / 10
 Yeah, looks right.